superseriousbusiness/gotosocial/docs/getting_started/installation/container.md

 Change the `GTS_HOST` environment variable to the domain you are running GoToSocial on.

+### Server Timezone (optional but recommended)

+To ensure that your GoToSocial server displays the correct time on posts and in logs, you can set the timezone of the server by editing the `TZ` environment variable.

+1. Remove the `#` before `TZ: UTC` in the environment section.
+2. Change the `UTC` part to your timezone identifier.
+For a list of these identifiers, see https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.

+For example, if you are running your server in Minsk, you would set `TZ: Europe/Minsk`, Japan would be `TZ: Japan`, Dubai would be `TZ: Asia/Dubai`, etc.

+If you don't set this, the default `UTC` will be used.

 ### User (optional / probably not necessary)

 By default, Dockerized GoToSocial runs with Linux user/group `1000:1000`, which is fine in most cases.
 If you want to run as a different user/group, you should change the `user` field in the docker-compose.yaml accordingly.